-There are many things to do in Kathmandu but some are way better than others.
-From food & attractions to money & day trips, find out everything else you need to know about visiting the biggest city in Nepal.
+Backpacking Kathmandu is a rite of passage – from food & attractions to money & day trips, find out everything you need to know about visiting Nepal’s biggest city.

-It’s easy to visit all the major attractions in Kathmandu.
+It’s easy to visit all the major attractions when backpacking Kathmandu.
 They are either within walking distance of Thamel (the tourist centre of Kathmandu) or in a 5km radius.

 So we’ve split up our list of things to do in Kathmandu into these 2 areas.
 We’ve also included several day trips, treks and other places to visit in Nepal.

 Check out Lonely Planet Nepal for more tips & travel inspiration to help you plan your trip.
 Anyway we’ve got a lot to get through so without further ado, let’s get into the top places to see in Kathmandu…

 In & Around Thamel